 While different manufacturers of PCBs will charge you differently depending on the thickness of the board, generally, thicker boards will cost more than thin ones.

-6、PCBs Minimum Space and Trace
+6. PCBs Production—PCBs Production– PCBs Minimum Space and Trace

 For current to transfer on a PCB without the fear of some overheating and subsequently damaging the whole board, sufficient trace width must be present.
-On PCBs of all sizes, there’s a simple correlation existing between the carrying capacity and the trace width.
+On PCBs of all sizes, there’s a simple correlation between the carrying capacity and the trace width.

 Vias and other elements on the board can affect the carrying capacity of the current.
 Boards with numerous pads may experience a trace of outstanding ability.
 If you do not account for this factor during the soldering process, there might be some excessive cross-sectional area with the probability of transient surges occurring.

-To prevent the above situations, PCB makers tend to enlarge the width of the trace or add extra solder mask to these traces.
+To prevent the above situations, PCB makers tend to enlarge the width of the trace or add an extra solder mask to these traces.
 With this and plenty of other factors, you’ll realize that the price of PCBs tends to go high than expected.

-With the unquenchable need for PCBs, the material properties of a PCB, size, unique specifications, and thickness among others can significantly affect its price.
+With the unquenchable need for PCBs, the material properties of a PCB, size, unique specifications, and thickness, among others, can significantly affect its price.
 It’s wise to manufacture PCB equipment beforehand to determine what will fit your needs.
 At WellPCB, we work with every customer to ensure that they can get their boards the way they need and want them to be.